 Location Difference

-Solar energy is available in abundance in places that receive huge amounts of sunshine for almost the entire year.
+Solar energy is abundant in places that receive huge amounts of sunshine for almost the entire year.
 These could be rocky barren mountains or desert areas with sparse vegetation.

 Forests with dense foliage are not ideal for receiving solar energy as the forest canopy blocks out the sunlight and the ground remains relatively darker.